 The Members Provogue (India) Ltd

-Your Directors are presenting their 22nd report on the business andoperations of your Company for the year ended 31st March 2018.
+Your Directors have pleasure in presenting the 23rd Annual Report onthe business and operations of your Company for the year ended 31st March 2019.

 STATE OF COMPANY'S AFFAIRS / FINANCIAL PERFORMANCE